claire-wong/ISBM-2.0-Adapter/README.md

 #### Version 0.2

-A proof-of-concept project implemented only the essential interface and features to support this demo.
-There is no channel security in this demo, and it only supports a single topic when opening the Subscription Session.
-It is intended for running only on a local computer or devices within a local area network.
+This proof-of-concept project implements only the essential interface and features for Publication to support this demo.
+The demo lacks channel security and only supports a single topic when opening the Subscription Session.
+It is intended to run solely on a local computer or devices within a local area network.

 Utilize the Swashbuckle page included in the ISBM 2.0 Adapter to create your own channel: http://yourlocalhost/swagger.
 A default channel "/services/general/publication" is included in the distributed database for this demo.